 - 4.Pay $10.48 total ($0.78 postage + $5.30 certified + $4.40 return receipt)

-- 5.Keep your receipt with the tracking number for proof
+- 5.Keep your receipt with the tracking number

 That's it!
 Your certified mail will be delivered within 2-5 business days, and you'll receive the signed return receipt back in about a week.